bike-bill/readyset-gfm/plan.md

 #### What development and collaboration tools will be use?

-::We plan to use the following tools extensively through out the project:
+::We plan to use the following tools extensively through out the project:html

 - ::Project website
 - ::Project mailing lists